 - 18 Park Hyatt Maldives Hadahaa

-18 Swoon-Worthy Overwater Bungalows
+18 Gorgeous Overwater Bungalows We're Daydreaming About

 Who can resist the allure of an overwater bungalow?
 Everything about it spells romantic, off-the-grid seclusion, from the thatched roofs and wraparound terraces to outdoor showers and spellbinding views of the azure waters.
 We traveled to Tahiti, Fiji, Bora Bora and beyond in search of the best overwater bungalows.
 Here's what we found.

 To get to the Four Seasons Resort Bora Bora, a private yacht takes you across warm South Pacific waters to your very own overwater bungalow or beachfront villa.
 Once there, you’ll never have to leave the privacy of your thatched-roof retreat— you can request to have meals delivered by canoe, and decks mean that you’re only ever a stepladder’s distance away from the crystalline lagoon.

 This resort represents a younger, more affordable take on textbook tropical luxury, which translates into hip accommodations, a buzzy vibe and top-notch service.
 The 62 beach and overwater villas come equipped with outdoor rain showers that let you go au naturel in nature.
 Take a dip in the reef, then climb up your private ladder onto your deck to laze under the sun.